#DayofFacts is done! See the Storify

-Thank you for your interest in #DayofFacts. #DayofFacts is an international social media campaign that will occur on February 17, 2017.
-On this day, museums, libraries, archives, cultural institutions, science centers and other trusted public sources of knowledge will share mission-related content using the hashtag #DayofFacts.
-While there are no limits on the factual content that you can share, we hope institutions will share content relevant to this particular moment in American history.
-By not taking an overt political stand but simply sharing mission-related, objective, and relevant facts, we will show the world that our institutions are still trusted sources for truth and knowledge.
+#DayofFacts was an international social media campaign that took place on February 17, 2017.
+On this day, museums, libraries, archives, cultural institutions, science centers and other trusted public sources of knowledge shared mission-related content using the hashtag #DayofFacts.
+While there were no limits on the factual content that could be shared, we encouraged institutions to share content relevant to this particular moment in American history.
+By not taking an overt political stand but simply sharing mission-related, objective, and relevant facts, we aimed to show the world that our institutions are still trusted sources for truth and knowledge.